Hawaiian Crash Course

 Musical arrangements by David J. Stewart

 I'm going to give you some of the most commonly played note progressions in my Hawaiian music and more.
 If you just learn these quick tabs, you'll be able to jump in and play along with any band.
 It's not hard to play Hawaiian music on the steel guitar if you know what to play.
 I'm going to show you.
 Half the battle in learning to play steel guitar is becoming familiar with the sounds and that's what this page is intended to do.

 These licks will work in just about any song once you find the proper song key.
 When I don't know a song's key, I just slide the bar up the guitar neck until it sounds right.
 It works for me.

 Here are some nice MP3 rhythm tracks that I made with Band-in-a-Box: Song of the Islands and Lovely Hula Hands.
-They have real instruments from the new BB 2010.5.
+They have real instruments (from the BB 2010.5 version).
 You're welcome to use them as you wish.
 They're both in the key of F. Here's a bunch more rhythm tracks.
 The following tabs are adlib licks that can be used in many songs, or as fills to backup a singer.

 If you commit these licks to memory, you will be off to a promising start.
 These are some really great tabs.
 Play along with your favorite Hawaiian song or the tracks which I've provided and try out some of these musical gems.
 Hawaiian music is not a guitar, it's a music style.